praveenaaaron/Dominos---Predictive-Purchase-Order-System/README.md

 - **Feature Engineering:** Create relevant features from the sales data, such as day of the week, month, promotional periods, and holiday effects.

-- **Model Selection:** Choose an appropriate time series forecasting model (e.g., ARIMA, SARIMA, Prophet, LSTM, Regression Model).
+- **Model Selection:** Choose an appropriate time series forecasting model (e.g., ARIMA, SARIMA, Prophet).

 - **Model Training:** Train the predictive model on the historical sales data.